cedricium/medium-bookmarklets/README.md

 cd medium-bookmarklets
 web-ext run     # Run the extension in Firefox
 OR
-web-ext build   # Create an extension package from source which can be uploaded via [about:debugging#addons]
+web-ext build   # Create an extension package from source
 ```

 ## License